pyedifice/pyedifice/README.md

 add 5 to the array.
 Most importantly, the display will always match the internal application state -- clicking the button will update the displayed values.

+Declarative GUIs are also easier for developer tools to work with.
+Edifice provides two key features to make development easier:
+- Dynamic reloading of changed source code.
+This is especially useful for tweaking the looks of your application, allowing you to test if the margin should be 10px or 15px instantly without closing the app, reopening it, and waiting for everything to load.
+- Component inspector.
+Similar to the Inspect Elements tool of a browser, the component inspector will show you all Components in your application along with the props and state, allowing you to examine the internal state of your complex component without writing a million print statements.

 QML is another declarative GUI framework for Qt.
 Edifice differs from QML in these aspects:
 - Edifice interfaces are created purely in Python, whereas QML is written using an XML-like language.
 - Because Edifice interfaces are built in Python code, binding the code to the declared UI is much more